nats-io/nats-architecture-and-design/adr/ADR-48.md

  * Improve Watchers by notifying of Max Age deleted messages
  * Improve Purge so that old subjects can be permanently removed, removing the need for costly compacts, while still supporting Watchers
- * Creating keys with a custom life time
+ * Creating keys with a custom lifetime

-In KV we call these Limit Markers.
+In Key Value, we call these Limit Markers.

 ## Configuration